jerturowetz/homestead/readme.md

 ## Requirements

-You should have a fair understanding of vagrant (booted machines), homestead (booted homestead) and...

-There are a few vagrant plugins you'll need as well:
+Virtualbox, vagrant and the following vagrant plugins

-vagrant plugin install vagrant-hostsupdater vagrant-triggers vagrant-aws vagrant-host-shell vagrant-winnfsd
+    vagrant plugin install vagrant-triggers vagrant-hostsupdater

-I'm unsure about aws & host-shell but the rest are required

-to-do
+Also wouldn't hurt to add the box in advance (optional):

+    vagrant box add laravel/homestead

 ## Quick start

-to-do
-**Make sure you edit /etc/nginx/nginx.conf and set "sendfile" to off if using NFS or you will run into weird caching issues.**

-## Contributors

-to-do
+- Download or clone this repo
+- Run `composer update` for deps
+- Run `bash init.sh` to initialize some defaults
+- Set up `homestead.yml` with your project details
+- Run `vagrant up --provision`

 ## Notes

+Make sure you edit /etc/nginx/nginx.conf and set "sendfile" to off if using NFS or you will run into weird caching issues.

 sftp & aws & db passwords cannot contain bangs or special chars

 ## ToDo

-finish aws s3 copy
-finish wp set permissions
+- finish wp set permissions
-so homestead's composer update will break provisioning if no internet connection If table prefix is not normal - this will all get super fucked up (which honestly, is fine, as I'd rather the normal prefix but better security)
+- so homestead's composer update will break provisioning if no internet connection
+- If table prefix is not normal - this will all get super fucked up (which might be fine as I'd rather the normal prefix but better security)
+- Can add bash alias for homestead